This post may contain affiliate links. You can read my full affiliate disclosure here. Thank you for your support!

 Making Your Own Blue Magic Noodle Bowl

-Topped with salad and sautéed tofu, this is fun, tasty meal the kids will love.
+Topped with salad and sautéed tofu, this is a fun, tasty meal the kids will love.
 You can, of course, customize the recipe by swapping protein to suit your family’s taste.

 You can grab the full recipe from Love & Olive Oil.